-On September 16, 2021, the CMDE (Center for Medical Device Evaluation) of the NMPA released the draft of Technical Review Guidelines for the Submission Requirements of Clinical Trial Data for Medical Devices.
+On September 16, 2021, the CMDE (Center for Medical Device Evaluation) of the NMPA released the draft of Technical Review Guidelines for the Submission Requirements of Medical Device Clinical Trial Data.

-The submission of clinical trial data should follow the four basic principles below:
+The submission of medical device clinical trial data should follow the four basic principles below:

 - “Traceability” means that the statistical results reproduced from the analytical database and clinical trial reports should be consistent with the data and code submitted by the applicants